Table of Contents

 3. Before placing soil and planting trees; waterproofing membranes, drainage layers, and root barriers should be installed carefully as in green roof construction.

-5. Plant should be selected carefully.
+5. Plants should be selected carefully.
 For vertical, climbing plants are suitable and for horizontal, fruit plants and other medium-size trees are suitable.

 b.
 Conversion of Existed Building